 The latest episode of the History Hub podcast series features a lecture by Professor Alan Knight (University of Oxford).
 The lecture, ‘Workers and Peasants, Liberals and Jacobins: The Mexican Revolution in Global Perspective‘ was the keynote at the ‘2016 Globalizing the History of Revolutions Conference: Revolutions in the Age of Acceleration’.

 The conference took place in University College Dublin in October 2016 and was the second conference in a series convened by Dr Mark Jones.
-Dr Jones is a historian of modern Germany and currently holds an Irish Research Council International Career Development Fellowship (IRC Elevate Fellowship co-funded by European Commission’s Marie Curie Actions).
-He is based at UCD School of History having spent two years as a visiting researcher at the Free University of Berlin.
+Dr Jones is a historian of modern Germany and is a Lecturer/Assistant Professor in Global History at University College Dublin.

 ‘Workers and Peasants, Liberals and Jacobins: The Mexican Revolution in Global Perspective’ by Professor Alan Knight (Oxford).